isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

    $ sudo make install

 Additional parameters may be passed to the configure script, if needed.
-Once installed, the FreeRADIUS client will be installed in /usr/local.
-This is the default path where Kea will be looking for it.
+The FreeRADIUS client will be installed in
+/usr/local, which is the default path where Kea will look for it.
 It can be installed in a different directory; if so, make sure to add that path to the configure script when compiling Kea.

-STEP 3: Install a recent BOOST version
+STEP 3: Install a recent Boost version

 Kea requires a reasonably recent Boost version.
 Unfortunately, the version available in CentOS 7 is too old, so a newer Boost version is necessary.
 Furthermore, CentOS 7 has an old version of the g++ compiler that does not handle the latest Boost versions.
-Fortunately, Boost 1.65 meets both requirements; it is both recent enough for Kea and able to be compiled using the g++ 4.8 version in CentOS.
+Fortunately, Boost 1.65 meets both requirements; it is both recent enough for Kea and can be compiled using the g++ 4.8 version in CentOS.

 To download and compile Boost 1.65, please use the following commands: